samirmakadia/vidstream/legal/terms_and_conditions.md

 ---

-These Terms and Conditions are effective as of [Current Date] and apply to all users of the VidStream application.
+These Terms and Conditions are effective as of [Current Date] and apply to all users of the VidMeet application.

-By using VidStream, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.
+By using VidMeet, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.